-Through the Woman of Her Word Audio Description Grant, Michele Spitz will sponsor and voice the audio description production for all future NYWIFT Loreen Arbus Disability Awareness Grant recipients.
-This grant will allow for the films selected to be made accessible for the low vision and blind audiences.
+Through Woman of Her Word, Michele Spitz produces audio description assets as a post production in kind grant for the NYWIFT Loreen Arbus Disability Awareness Grant films.
+This grant allows for the films selected to be made accessible for the low vision and blind audiences.

 How to Apply

 The Woman of Her Word Audio Description Grant is provided to recipients of the Loreen Arbus Disability Awareness Grant.
 Apply for the Loreen Arbus Grant.